 I called Beaumont, Texas home for the first eighteen years of my life.

-To the chagrin of my Persian family, I set off for the University of Texas at Austin with aspirations of becoming a toy designer.
+Then I moved to Austin with aspirations of becoming a toy designer.
 Noticing that toy maker gigs are few and far between, I decided to switch gears, move to New England, and pursue my masters at the University of Connecticut with a focus on Marriage and Family Therapy.
-While there I completed my internships and participated in various research projects with focuses on youth leadership and geropsychology.
+While there I learned the ins and outs of marriage and family therapy while participating in research projects focusing on youth leadership and geropsychology.

 After being home for a few years I moved back to Austin, it was during this time that I started to think I needed to get back to work.
 Marriage and family therapists have awful hours and I knew that my heart wasn’t there.
 But what can a graphic designer/therapist do?